Austria - Company Incorporation Guidance

 - An Austrian company is legally exempt from dividends tax received from a foreign subsidiary.
 Austria levies no withholding tax on dividends paid to the foreign parent.

-- As a member of the European Union (EU), Austria is governed by the provisions of the EU's Parent-Subsidiary directive.
+- As a member of the European Union (EU), Austria is governed by the EU's Parent-Subsidiary directive.
 Thus, an Austrian holding company which holds at least 25% of the shares of an EU subsidiary can receive dividends from the subsidiary free of withholding tax.

-- An Austrian company can access a large network of double taxation treaties Austria has signed with major trading nations around the world.
+- An Austrian company can access a large network of double taxation treaties Austria has signed with nations around the world.

-- A minimum of one director and one shareholder is required for Austria company formation.
+- A minimum of one director and one shareholder is required to incorprate an Austrian company.
 The shareholder and director can be the same person, and need not be resident in Austria.
-Corporate shareholders are permitted with Austria company formation.
+Corporate shareholders are permitted in Austria.

-- It is easy to open global corporate bank accounts to support your Austrian company formation.
+- It is easy to open global corporate bank accounts to support your Austrian company.

 - Austria is regarded as one of the world’s most competitive economies.
 It has excellent business advantages including its economic performance, government efficiency, business efficiency and infrastructure.